yousong/build-scripts/README.md

-Scripts for quickly building/installing specified versions of projects from source code to specified locations.
+Scripts for quickly building/installing specified version of open source projects from source code to specified location.

-- Edit `env.sh` settings before building
+- Edit settings in `env.sh` before using this
-- Not trying to be foolproof
+- These scripts are not trying to be foolproof

-	Previously experience with the target project and some shell scripting experience is expected
+	Previously experience with target projects and some shell scripting experience is expected

 - Scripts are executed with `/bin/sh -e`
-- Try to be reentrant
+- Scripts are written in a way trying to be "reentrant"
 - Use absolute path

 ## Prerequisites